sophiethorpe/ac215_DecAide/README.md

 3) When prompted, sign into your Google account.

-4) a.
-In the third cell, you should see "Do you want to continue (Y/n)?".
+4) In the third cell, you should see "Do you want to continue (Y/n)?".
 Click next to this, type "Y", and hit `Enter`.
-   b.
 You should then see "Go to the following link in your browser, and complete the sign-in prompts:" and a link.
-   c.
 Click on the link, sign into your Google account again, and then copy the link by clicking "Copy" on the final page.
-   d.
 Paste this link into the Google Colab next to "Once finished, enter the verification code provided in your browser:" and hit `Enter`.

 5) The rest of the notebook should now run and train the model.